 - Customize background and text colors

-developer’s repository is an iOS notification tweak that is a close and worthy alternative to notifica.
-However, it’s functionality is limited to color swaps, as the name might suggest.
-What sets Palette aside as a tweak you should be considering is that it focuses on the elements on your iPhone that you interact with everyday.
+Palette is an iOS notification tweak that is a close and worthy alternative to notifica.
+However, its functionality is limited to color swaps, as the name might suggest.
+What sets Palette aside as a tweak you should consider is that it focuses on the elements on your iPhone that you interact with daily.

-‘Dark Mode’ is a popular mode when it comes to many features in a wide variety of operating systems.
+‘Dark Mode’ is a popular model for many features in various operating systems.
 The popularity of ‘dark mode’ has only continued to soar, with many developers including the feature in their offerings.

-Tweak developers were not to be left behind and it was only a matter of time before one implemented dark mode as well.
+Tweak developers were not to be left behind, and it was only a matter of time before one implemented dark mode.
 Noctis12 is by far the best implementation of a dark mode tweak, and if this dark and stealthy aesthetic is for you, the developer’s repository is worth checking out.

-This iOS notification tweak works highly similarly to Palette. developer’s repository, however allows you complete appearance of your notifications.
+This iOS notification tweak works highly similarly to Palette.
+ColorBanners2, however, allows you the complete appearance of your notifications.

-You can color-code them by app icon, add a gradient, or if you so wish, remove the color completely leaving the translucent and blurred background.
-This is also another paid tweak, and will cost you $0.99 to download.
+You can color-code them by app icon, add a gradient, or, if you so wish, remove the color completely, leaving the translucent and blurred background.
+This is another paid tweak and will cost you $0.99 to download.

 ModernXI is a notification tweak whose name describes what it does to your iPhone’s notification banners; it gives them a more ‘modern’ design.
 The tweak does this by retaining the look and feel of the notification banner’s background but makes it thinner and additionally moves the slightly larger app icon and the name to the top left corner.

-Shortlook is a must-have notification tweak for any iOS user running a jailbreak on an OLED device such as the iPhone X. The tweak replaces the usual iOS notification system whenever your phone’s display is off.
-At this time, where notifications appear as banners on your lock screen and light up your display, short look replaces this by presenting your notifications as customizable glyphs on a pitch-black or a transparent background.
+Short look is a must-have notification tweak for any iOS user running a jailbreak on an OLED device such as the iPhone X. The tweak replaces the iOS notification system whenever your phone’s display is off.
+Now, where notifications appear as banners on your lock screen and light up your display, a short look replaces this by presenting your notifications as customizable glyphs on a pitch-black or transparent background.

 The black background looks phenomenal on an OLED and saves power.
-Once you raise your device to wake it, however, shortlook disappears and stock iOS notifications resume.
+Once you raise your device to wake it, however, a short look disappears, and stock iOS notifications resume.
 Subtle, yet very nice.
 You can download it, for a fee, from its repo.

 As the name might suggest, notchification is all about the notch, which makes it suitable for users running a jailbreak on a device of the iPhone X family.
-This notification tweak compliments the device’s notch and OLED display with some attractive notification animations.
+This notification tweak complements the device’s notch and an OLED display with attractive notification animations.

-Most of these animations are tricked-out designs and patterns, centered mainly around the notch area with a completely blacked out screen elsewhere.
-A particular nice touch is that these notch animations color themselves based on the main color of the app icon whose notification you’ve just received.
+Most of these animations are tricked-out designs and patterns, centered mainly around the notch area with a completely blacked-out screen elsewhere.
+A particularly nice touch is that these notch animations color themselves based on the main color of the app icon whose notification you’ve just received.
 You can download it for a small fee on the Bigboss repository.

-Hopefully, this guide on the 7 best notification tweaks for iOS 12 has been helpful in getting that extra touch of customization for jailbreak users out there.
-For more coverage on the very best tweaks, plus many more tips, tricks and iOS hacks and guides, for both jailbreak and non-jailbreak users, check out some of our other articles on the site.
+Hopefully, this guide on the 7 best notification tweaks for iOS has helped get that extra touch of customization for jailbreak users out there.
+For more coverage on the best tweaks, tips, tricks, and iOS hacks and guides for jailbreak and non-jailbreak users, check out some of our other articles on the site.